Roscoe O. Brady

 For pioneering contributions to the understanding of hereditary diseases, the development of effective genetic counseling procedures, and initiation of possible treatment by replacement of missing enzymes.

 Because of a metabolic defect, the body tissues of persons afflicted with these disorders begin to accumulate and store an excessive amount of fatty materials called lipids.
-The accumulating lipids may cause enlargements of the spleen and liver, damage to the bones and kidneys, failure of major organs, severe mental retardation, and often early death.
+The accumulating lipids may cause enlargements of the spleen and liver, damage to the bones and kidneys, failure of major organs, and often early death.

 In a series of elegant experiments, Dr. Brady discovered the precise metabolic defect—a particular missing enzyme—which causes the lipids to build up and destroy body tissues.
 In demonstrating this to be the case for such disorders as found in Gaucher disease, Niemann-Pick disease, Fabry disease, and Tay-Sachs disease, Dr. Brady solved an enigma that had confounded medical practitioners for nearly a century.